monicacrespo/bootcamp-devops-student-kubernetes/00-monolith-in-mem/README.md

 <a name="image"></a>
 ## 2. Create the image
-Create an image of the todo-app application:
+Create an image of the todo-app application

 ```bash
 docker build -f todo-app/Dockerfile -t binarylavender/todo-app-monolith-in-mem:v1 todo-app/